May 9 2022 ...

 Retailers who enter these intelligent feedback loops see positive implications further upstream.
 With smaller allocations and more efficient stock movements, you learn to buy only what you’ll need, and can produce more responsibly as a result.

 According to the Gartner Hype Cycle, technologies pass through different phases before finding mainstream acceptance.
-Just a year ago, Gartner rated AI in Retail in the “trough of disillusionment” where new technologies, after reaching peak expectations or “hype”, may fall as retailers are actually able to sort through the actual usefulness and ROI it brings.
+In 2021, Gartner rated AI in Retail in the “trough of disillusionment” where new technologies, after reaching peak expectations or “hype”, may fall as retailers are actually able to sort through the actual usefulness and ROI it brings.

 Arguably, “AI in Retail” is such a broad category that certainly some use cases have likely fallen to the wayside or have been deprioritized over the last few years, such as sexier customer-facing, in-store applications (though they might be coming out of hibernation, more on this below).
 However, the volatility and uncertainty of the last few years have certainly made other operational AI use cases more essential, such as inventory and management and algorithmic retailing, speed more quickly toward the next phase, the “slope of enlightenment”.